panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/8b46yokr/2/)

 In one case, you define the function as usual (the `sumA` function).
-In the other case the function is placed into a pair of parentheses (the `sumB` function).
+In the other case, the function is placed into a pair of parentheses (the `sumB` function).

 What would happen if you invoke `sumA(1, 2)` and `sumB(1, 2)`?